JerryFox/led_strip_light/README.md

 - switching between two states (low brightness / high brightness) using PIR moving sensor
 - setting brightness for both states using rotary encoder
 - using standard NeoPixel demo + playing with pin interrupts and timers
+- rotary switch using
+	- one click - light off/on
+	- double click - setup (prepared)